calebwin/pipelines/README.md

 ### An example

-As an introductory example, a simple pipeline for Fizz Buzz could be written as follows -
+As an introductory example, a simple pipeline for Fizz Buzz on even numbers could be written as follows -

 ```python
 from fizzbuzz import numbers  as numbers